-This is the first class in a five-course series "How to model, value, and finance early stage software and service startups."
+This is the first course in a Flagship 5-course series "How to build proforma financial statements, model, value, and finance early-stage software and service startups."

-You will receive $100 off if you register for all five classes.
+You will receive $100 off if you register for all five courses.
 Other package options are also available.

 What if you are confused?

 Support: LIFETIME ACCESS to a private Facebook group where you can interact with Victoria Yampolsky and other students.